Khaleja

 Khaleja (Note: Also known as Mahesh Khaleja) is a 2010 Indian Telugu-language fantasy action comedy film written and directed by Trivikram Srinivas.
-It stars Mahesh Babu and Anushka, alongside Prakash Raj, Rao Ramesh, Shafi, Sunil, Ali, and Subbaraju in supporting roles.
+It stars Mahesh Babu and Anushka Shetty, alongside Prakash Raj, Rao Ramesh, Shafi, Sunil, Ali, and Subbaraju in supporting roles.
 The music was composed by Mani Sharma.
 The film follows Raju, a taxi driver who is unexpectedly hailed as the prophesied divine saviour of a village suffering from a mysterious disease and must come to terms with his newfound status to protect the villagers.

-The film marks Mahesh Babu’s return to cinema after a three-year hiatus and his second collaboration with Trivikram after Athadu (2005).
+The film marks Mahesh Babu's return to cinema after a three-year hiatus and his second collaboration with Trivikram after Athadu (2005).
 Released on 7 October 2010, Khaleja received mixed reviews and was a box office failure.
 However, it won two Filmfare Awards South for Best Male Playback Singer and Best Lyricist.

-Over time, the film was critically re-evaluated and gained a cult following due to the in-depth storytelling.
-It is now considered to be one of the greatest Telugu films of all-time.
-It was later included in Film Companions list of the "25 Greatest Telugu Films of the Decade."
+Over time, the film was critically re-evaluated and gained a cult following.
+It is now considered to be one of the best films in Mahesh Babu’s filmography.
+It was also included in Film Companions list of the "25 Greatest Telugu Films of the Decade."

 Plot

-A remote village in Pali is struck by a mysterious plague that consumes many lives, leaving the villagers terrified and devastated.
-The village head prophesies a saviour and sends his assistant, Siddha, in pursuit of him.

-Elsewhere in Hyderabad, Raju, a taxi driver, is left with heavy damage to his taxi in an incident where his passengers are violently attacked and murdered.
-Consequently, his supervisor instructs him to deliver insurance money to one of the victim's families in Rajasthan.
-While there, a gang of goons sent by GK, a ruthless industrialist, ambush Raju and mortally wound him.
-After he fends off his attackers, Raju is found by Siddha under circumstances described in the head's prophecy.
-Siddha rescues him and takes him back to the village.

-After recovering, Raju is shocked to find out that he is revered by the villagers as a deity and fails to convince them otherwise.
-Although he is initially apathetic towards their troubles, Raju is compelled by Siddha to help the villagers.
-Upon further investigation, he finds out that GK has been deliberately polluting the village's air and water to drive out its residents and extract precious ores from their land afterwards.
-He also learns that GK had ordered the hits on Raju's passengers, a geologist and a villager, and later on Raju to prevent them from interfering with his plans.

-GK confronts Raju in the village, kills Siddha, and threatens to massacre the villagers for uncovering his ploy.
-Enraged, Raju fights GK's goons and amputates his hand.
-GK wanders off panicking and meets his death as prophesized, ending the village's calamity.
+A remote village in Pali is struck by an unknown plague, prompting the village head to prophesy a saviour and dispatch his assistant, Siddha, to find him.
+Meanwhile, in Hyderabad, cab driver Raju witnesses two of his passengers violently being murdered, leaving his taxi heavily damaged.
+Raju travels to Rajasthan to deliver insurance money to a victim's family and collect a part of it for repairs.
+En route, he rescues Subhashini "Subbu", an acquaintance who ran away from a trip with her ill-intentioned fiancé, and befriends Babji, a journalist who joins him on the trip, and Tom Cruise, a doctor who gives them a lift.

+Commiserating with the victim's family, Raju refuses to take money from them and sets out to return home with Subbu.
+However, at the bus stop, Raju is ambushed and critically wounded by goons working for GK, a powerful industrialist and father of Subbu's fiancé.
+Siddha finds the injured Raju under conditions matching the prophecy, saves his life, and brings him to Pali.